jhu-cs-uima-sp22/TeamH-StyleIt/README.md

 # TeamH-StyleIt
-Team H's repo for the app Style It

 During our first sprint we set up the backbone and framework for the android application.
 The first step was to create the different activities and fragments so that all the pages we would need later are properly created.
 Additionally, we set up our bottom navigation bar so that we could properly route to our different app pages.

-A log-in/register page was set up and used in conjunction with Forebase to provide user authentication and accounts for eht eapp.
-Additionally, on the post displayal through the home page, we incorporated an on-click feature for bringing up a details page or the post.
+A log-in/register page was set up and used in conjunction with Firebase to provide user authentication and accounts for the app.
+Additionally, on the post display through the home page, we incorporated an on-click feature for bringing up a details page on the post.
 On this page users can view more information about the post, including likes and dislikes where they can upvote or downvote the post.

 We also decided to implement the main functionality for the Profile and Home pages of our app.
 In a technical sense, this included:
 * Creating a Post class that holds the information regarding all posts